pyxem/kikuchipy/doc/visualizing_patterns.rst

-The :class:`~kikuchipy.signals.ebsd.EBSD` object has a powerful and versatile :meth:`~hyperspy.signal.BaseSignal.plot` method provided by HyperSpy, and its uses are greatly detailed in the `HyperSpy user guide
+The :class:`~kikuchipy.signals.ebsd.EBSD` object has a powerful and versatile :meth:`~hyperspy.signal.BaseSignal.plot` method provided by HyperSpy, and its uses are greatly detailed in HyperSpy's `visualisation user guide
 <http://hyperspy.org/hyperspy-doc/current/user_guide/visualisation.html>`_.
 This
 section details example uses specific to :class:`~kikuchipy.signals.ebsd.EBSD` objects.